-The autonomous, or driverless vehicle, market seems to be a big side topic at connected car conferences.
+The autonomous or driverless vehicle market, thanks to companies like Torc Robotics, seems to be a big side topic at connected car conferences.
 Location technology will continue to play a role in the development of autonomous vehicle markets.
-However, many view a fully autonomous vehicle to be more than 10 years away—these are usually folks from the auto industry or academia.
+However, many view a fully autonomous vehicle to be more than 10 years away-these are usually folks from the auto industry or academia.
 Others, those who lurk around Silicon Valley, believe that driverless cars will be on the road in half that time…and once again, if Detroit doesn’t move on it, they will.

 Autonomous Vehicles Coming…But When?

 Just as GPS was once thought of as science fiction-something that naysayers would not be fully operational for decades-autonomous vehicles are now thought of as an extension of the connected vehicle market.
 However, technology and legal issues will make the implementation of an autonomous, or driverless car, a tenuous road in the next few years.

 One executive from Verizon Telematics, which is a major player in connected car technology, said it is going to take time, perhaps between the years 2025-2030, to grow the autonomous vehicle market.

 “You just can’t flip a switch and have autonomous vehicles [on the road].
 You have to take baby steps to develop a network, build an infrastructure and condition the marketplace,” said Kevin Link, Verizon Telematics senior vice president.
 “The collaboration is going to have to be more than one player, including the government.
 It was a while before desktop computers evolved into laptops.”

 While the technology hurdles will be significant for autonomous vehicles, there are features today that will help shape the market, Link said.
 “Mercedes cars remind people to steer and turn around corners, when to stop at a safe distance and to change lanes,” he said.
 “These are not taking you from point A to point B autonomously, but real-time connected car features will feed into the autonomous car.”